Your Guide to Authentic Regional Eats

 323 Jefferson St.

 Good as lunch is, Dwyer's is also a notable breakfast opportunity.
 We love the tender sweet potato hot cakes with their faintly crisp edge (which Mike says he added to the menu for low-carb dieters!).
 When you order pancakes, the waitress will ask what kind of syrup you want: cane or maple.
-Sugar cane is a major crop around here, and the pancake syrup made from it is thick, dark, and resonantly sweet … but not at all white-sugar sweet.
+Sugar cane is a major crop around here, and the pancake syrup made from it is thick, dark, and resonantly sweet … but not white-sugar sweet.

 Sweet Potato Hotcakes